rwijtvliet/dotfiles/README.md

 The script takes one or more app (=folder) names as arguments, and also allows for the usage of text files; see `./install -h` for help.

-Whenever the `install.sh` script has completed correctly, we need to handle the `.private` files and folders that handle private information such as passwords.
+After the installer script has completed correctly, we need to handle the secret files and folders that handle private information such as passwords.

-For this, check the repository for files that end in `.private`.
-These are endpoints of symlinks created at various places on the filesystem.
-They are empty and need to be replaced.
-Best-practice: replace them with another symlink, to an accessible (non-public) file or folder.
-We then get a symlink chain, e.g.
+For this, we only need to check the `secrets` path inside the dotfiles repository; this is where the `install.sh` scripts look for the private files:

     ```
-    ~/.config/espanso  # location on filesystem
+    ~/.config/espanso                                            # Location on filesystem where app looks for its data
-    -->  .../local_dotfile_repository/espanso/espanso.private    # symlink created by install.sh
+    -->  .../local_dotfile_repository/secrets/espanso.symlink    # Symlink created by install.sh
-         -->  .../some_private_location/espanso.private/         # symlink created manually, later
     ```

+**This `secrets` folder does not exist.** Best-practice is to add another symlink, to an accessible (non-public) folder containing the wanted secrets.
+Like so:

+    ```
+    .../local_dotfile_repository/secrets                         # The secrets folder does not exist...
+    --> .../some_private_location/dotfiles_secrets               # ...and it is created by symlink.
+    ```

+This symlink chain is needed to reach 2 goals:

+1. Have a pre-determined folder, within the dotfiles folder, where the scripts can expect to find private information.

+2. Keep this data actually private by not storing the folder itself in the repository.

 NB: the individual app's `install.sh` files are not meant to be called directly.
 To install the `app_folder1`, we don't run `./app_folder1/install.sh`, but rather `./install app_folder1`.